cobalthq/cobalt-product-public-docs/layouts/shortcodes/target-scope-recon.md

 - To receive email, you need to post a mail server address
 - To set up a web server, you need to post its URL and more

-Our pentesters know that attackers can work through multiple avenues to gain access to internal resources, including:
+Our pentesters know how attackers can gain access to internal resources.
+These methods include:

 - Brute-forcing credentials using discovered company email formats
 - Building password dictionaries which contain public business information from the corporate website.